Paul O. Lopez, a director and the chief operating officer for Tripp Scott, has chaired the firm's Litigation Department since 2010.

 Mr. Lopez has a national litigation and trial practice and regularly argues before federal and state courts on behalf of his various nationwide and local clients.
 Some professional recognition and highlights include:

-• Commissioner Fourth District Court of Appeal Judicial Nominating Commission 2014-present (Florida Bar Appointee)
+• Commissioner Fourth District Court of Appeal Judicial Nominating Commission 2014-2018 (Florida Bar Appointee)

 • Fourth District Court of Appeal Judicial Nominating Commission 2001-2010 (Chairperson 2007-08) (Gov. Jeb Bush and Gov. Charlie Crist Appointee)